-Cristhian Dantagnan is a Licensed Professional Counselor that has been serving children and their families in a community mental health setting for the past 9 years.
+Cristhian is a Licensed Professional Counselor that has served adults, children, youth, and their families for over 15 years.
 A native of Chile, he obtained his Masters in Counseling Psychology at Temple University and is fluent in both English and Spanish.

 Cristhian grew up in the desert in a small mining town in the north of Chile.
-His father was a minister and his mother a teacher: “I had to compromise,” says Cristhian so he became a therapist.
-He first studied theology and worked in urban youth ministry for many years.
+His father was a preacher and his mother a teacher: “I did compromise,” says Cristhian so he became a therapist.
 He also is a music aficionado and enjoys singing and playing the flute.
-To decompress Cristhian likes to play tennis, work around the house and fix things.
-He enjoys spending down time with his wife, his two children, his two dogs and his cat (if she lets him).
+To decompress, Cristhian likes to play tennis, mountain biking, and fixing all sorts of stuff.

 Cristhian tiene una maestría en consejería de Temple University.
-El tiene 9 anos de experiencia trabajando con niños, adolecentes y sus familias que confrontan frustración, vergüenza o desaliento por problemas de atención e hiperactividad, conducta oposicional desafiante, autismo, trastornos del aprendizaje, ansiedad y depresión etc. Cristhian también tiene experiencia en las áreas de trastornos del apego, parentalidad responsable y el impacto que el abuso y descuido puede causar en los niños.
+El tiene 15 años de experiencia trabajando con niños, adolescentes y sus familias que enfrentan frustración, desaliento o hasta vergüenza por problemas de atención e hiperactividad, conducta oposicional desafiante, autismo, trastornos del aprendizaje, ansiedad y depresión etc. Cristhian también tiene experiencia en las áreas de trastornos del apego, parentalidad responsable y el impacto que el abuso y descuido puede causar en los niños y en las relaciones y familias que esos niños después formarán.
 Por experiencia personal, Cristhian también entiende los desafíos de la familia inmigrante y las dificultades derivadas de la aculturación multi-generacional.

 Kate has experience working with adolescents and adults with a variety of presenting concerns, including depression, anxiety, trauma, LGBTQ/sexuality issues, eating disorders, relationship/family conflict, and chronic health issues.
 She also has experience providing psychoeducational and personality assessment for adolescents and adults.
 When approaching therapy, she primarily uses Acceptance and Commitment Therapy and mindfulness techniques, while incorporating Emotion Focused Therapy, cognitive behavioral, and relational methods.
 She is especially interested in working with clients with chronic and severe health conditions, as well as those who have experienced trauma and/or abuse.